kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/kismetdb.md

 ```bash
 $ kismet -c /path/to/file.kismet
 ```

 ### Warnings

 Not all data in a kismetdb log is currently replayed: Non-packet data such as JSON records is not loaded.

-When replaying a kismetdb log, all packets will appear to originate from a single datasource (the kisemtdb source), not the orignial interfaces.
+When replaying a kismetdb log, all packets will appear to originate from a single datasource (the kisemtdb source), not the original interfaces.

 When processing logfiles, it is easy to send packets faster than the Kismet server can process.
 It's always a good idea to use the `pps` source option to limit the packets per second.